AVEVA/AVEVA-Samples-OMF/basic_samples/OMF_API/Python3/README.md

 ## Configure constants for connecting and authentication

 The SDS Service is secured by obtaining tokens from Azure Active Directory.
 Such clients provide a client application identifier and an associated secret (or key) that are authenticated against the directory.
-The sample includes an config.ini configuration file to hold configuration strings, including the authentication strings.
+The sample includes an appsettings.json configuration file to hold configuration strings, including the authentication strings.
 You must replace the placeholders with the authentication-related values you received from OSIsoft.

 The values to be replaced are in `config.ini`: